 For some people, no camping trip is complete without the companionship of their dog.
 The idea of crating their dog while they are away on a wilderness vacation is not an option.

 Each dog owner is different when it comes to camping.
 Some campers want their dog in the same tent, while others prefer a separate tent.

 Whether you share the same space as your dog or not, all dog-friendly tents possess several qualities, including ample ventilation, easy-to-clean material, protection from insects, and sturdy floors that keep your dog’s claws from tearing them.

 #1.
 Coleman Red Canyon tent

 This tent is ideal for dogs for many reasons, including an adjustable venting system with a Cool-Air port – a feature that is essential for keeping dogs cool in hot weather.

-- There are several benefits to this tent, including plenty of space inside.
+There are several benefits to this tent, including plenty of space inside.
 If you own a large canine, the last thing you want is to feel cramped in a small tent.

-- In addition, this tent features more than one privacy wall.
+In addition, this tent features more than one privacy wall.
 Once put into place, these walls offer up to three rooms for privacy.
 That way you can keep your dog from roaming around the tent while others are sleeping.

-- The drawback to these privacy walls is that they have been difficult for some campers to deploy.
+The drawback to these privacy walls is that they have been difficult for some campers to deploy.
 Read the directions carefully the first time you install them.

-If you insist on taking your dog with you and you have a sizable number of campers going on a trip – this tent might be a perfect choice.
-Adults and children will sleep comfortably in this spacious tent, and so will your dog.
+Final verdict?
+If you insist on taking your dog with you and you have a sizable number of campers going on a trip – this tent might be the perfect choice.

 #2.
 Wenzel Pine Ridge Tent

 Another dog-friendly tent that is popular and has good reviews is the Wenzel Pine Ridge Tent.
 This tent sleeps up to five people, though some consumers claim it’s more comfortable for four people.